SCOPE OF THIS CHAPTER

 The need for a paediatric assessment of the siblings of a child who is to have a medical should always be considered.
 The decision may be made at any point in the process – such as during the strategy discussion / meeting, after the child's medical, or as information emerges.

 For details of local arrangements when requesting child protection medicals for physical abuse or neglect, see the following links:

-- Derby City and Southern Derbyshire; Local Guidance on Medical Examinations in Cases of Suspected Child Abuse (Documents Library, Protocols);
+- Derby City and Southern Derbyshire; Local Guidance on Medical Examinations in Cases of Suspected Child Abuse (Documents Library, Guidance Documents);

-- North Derbyshire: Arranging a Child Protection Medical at Chesterfield Royal Hospital (Documents Library, Protocols).
+- North Derbyshire: Arranging a Child Protection Medical at Chesterfield Royal Hospital (Documents Library, Guidance Documents).

 A paediatric assessment is necessary to: